anlthms/neon-old/doc/source/layers.rst

 #.
 Create a new subclass of :class:`neon.models.layer.Layer` to suit your
    needs.
-#. provide implementation of functions: :func:`neon.layers.layer.Layer.fprop`
+#.
+Provide implementation of functions: :func:`neon.layers.layer.Layer.fprop`
    :func:`neon.layers.layer.Layer.bprop` at a minimum.